IDEXX Laboratories: The Future of Veterinary Diagnostics Looks Bright.

 Debt

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period, which we calculate by dividing total long-term debt by earnings.
-After analyzing IDEXX's financials, I found that the company has no debt, making this a non-issue from an investment perspective.
-In fact, IDEXX has prioritized debt reduction, and its long-term debt is now at its lowest level in the past decade.
-Given this strategic focus, I do not expect debt to be a concern in the future either.
+After analyzing IDEXX’s financials, I found that the company has only 0,06 years of earnings in long-term debt, making this a non-issue from an investment perspective.
+In fact, IDEXX has actively prioritized debt reduction, and its long-term debt is now at its lowest level in the past decade.
+Given this strategic focus and the company’s strong cash generation, I do not expect debt to become a concern in the future either.

 Risks